bayunegara/project/README.md

 # project employee

-Database name : employeedb
+Database name : employeedb <br>
-Database connection configuration in "controller/databaseController.php"
+Database connection configuration in "controller/databaseController.php" <br>
+Put all file into a folder w/ named "employee" and acces in web browser <br>